eclipse-ee4j/tyrus/tck/eclipse-tyrus-2.1.0-M3.md

  As required by the
-[Eclipse Foundation Technology Compatibility Kit License](https://www.eclipse.org/legal/tck.php), the following is a summary of the TCK results for releases of Eclipse Jersey.
+[Eclipse Foundation Technology Compatibility Kit License](https://www.eclipse.org/legal/tck.php), the following is a summary of the TCK results for releases of Eclipse Tyrus

  # Eclipse Tyrus 2.1.0-M3 Certification Request